 You may not think of your business as a ‘brand’ like Apple, Uber, or UPS, but it is.
 When you pull up to a pickup or drop off location, you ARE a brand.
 It makes an instant impression on your customer.

-So how do you want your business brand presented?
+So how do you want your business brand presented in 2021?

 More than anything, your van, truck, and/or trailer make the biggest, most significant impression when you arrive at your pickup or delivery location.
 Is it dirty, scratched, dented, and full of faded bumper stickers?
 Or is it a clean vehicle, even if well-traveled?
 Ultimately your vehicle can represent to customers how you care for their goods — and more importantly, determine if they’ll use your services again.

 While you may not have the time nor money to fix dents, the easiest way to spruce up your equipment is with a good wash.
 To find one near you, download the Blue Beacon Truck Wash app to find a place to scrub up near you.